KaliumPuceon/Half-Beat/README.md

 "You were doing this at one in the morning.
 Why" - Stefan Schroder, 2018

+"Please stop doing the music crimes" - Vulpes, 2018

+"Kalium, this is a very bad things and I want to pin a medal on your face" - Barometz, 2018

+"Ye gods, this is horrific" - Multiplexd, 2018

 ## License
 There's a license in the LICENSE file but tl;dr you can share and modify for any purpose as long as you maintain the copyright, which is ISC.